MajorZiploc/google.app.suite.scripts/README.md

 Login to Google Drive
 > just login

-Link local projects - required to get .clasp.json file per project which is needed to push/pull projects from google projects
+Link all local projects - required to get .clasp.json file per project which is needed to push/pull projects from google projects
+> just link-all

+OR

+Link a specific project
-> just link
+> just link <subfolder>

 Clone google project - go to script.google.com to view your project details for the project_guid/scriptid in project settings
 > just clone <subfolder> <project_guid>